Iguassu Scenes

 March 1th - Day of the Heroes (Death of Marshall Lopez)

-March - Holly week and Easter
+March or April- Holly Week and Easter

 May first - Labour Day